htdebeer/pandocomatic/index.md

 [paru](https://github.com/htdebeer/paru), which is a wrapper around pandoc.

-**Note.** If you're using pandoc 3, use pandocomatic version 1.1.x or higher; pandocomatic 1.0.x doesn't work with pandoc 3.
-If you're still using pandoc version 2, use pandocomatic version 1.0.x instead.

 ## Acknowledgements

-I would like to thank [Ian](https://github.com/iandol) for his contribution of patches, bug reports, fixes, and suggestions.
+Thanks to [Ian](https://github.com/iandol) for his contribution of patches, bug reports, fixes, and suggestions.
 With your help pandocomatic is growing beyond a simple tool for personal use into a useful addition to the pandoc ecosystem.

 ## Installation